 This certificate curriculum prepares individuals for employment in the automotive service industry as a brake, suspension, steering, and alignment technician.
 The curriculum also prepares individuals for ASE A-4 (Suspension and Steering) and A-5 (Brakes) automobile technician certification exams.
-Credits may be applied to the automotive technology A.A.S.
+Credits may be applied to the automotive technology AAS.

-AT 101 Introduction to Automotive Technology .
-3 AT 150 Brakes5 AT 140 Suspension and Steering5 AT 161 Automotive Electricity I4
+AUTO 101 Introduction to Automotive Technology .3 AUTO 150 Brakes .5 AUTO 140 Suspension and Steering5 AUTO 161 Automotive Electricity I .4

-• Obtain gainful employment in the automotive service and repair (or a related) industry.

-Complete successfully the following National Institute for Automotive Service Excellence (ASE) automobile technician certification exams: A-4 (Suspension and Steering) and A-5 (Brakes).
+- Obtain gainful employment in the automotive service and repair (or related) industry. - Complete successfully the following National Institute for Automotive Service Excellence (ASE) automobile technician certification exams: A-4 (Suspension and Steering) and A-5 (Brakes).